 Over the last few months, we have been tracking worldwide booking data!
 This data has helped us understand booking patterns and inform pricing strategy for our algorithm.
-Users have also used this data via market dashboards to update their pricing strategy via customizations.
+Users have also used this data via market dashboards to update their pricing strategy via our pricing and min-stay customizations.

-The data we showed in our last webinar (on recovery trends) was particularly striking, and we’re presenting some of that here.
+The data we showed in our last webinar (on recovery trends) was particularly striking, and we’re presenting some of that here (updated as we get more data).

 We look into 4 big themes on trends in Short-Term and Vacation Rental bookings here:

-Vacation rental markets are generally recovering faster than urban markets, and the US is generally leading Europe in bookings recovery
+Vacation rental markets are generally recovering faster than urban markets

 This was somewhat expected – urban centers rely a lot on large gatherings of people (conferences, concerts, business meetings) for travel demand.
 Most large events worldwide are canceled, and business demand will be late in recovering.